 As a New York City based art therapist / psychotherapist, we will work together in a supportive, open and creative environment, on your path of growth and change.

 In doing art therapy, you are invited to use both visual arts and verbal exploration to look at your life.
-Then as the creation of a new image unfolds, as the exploration of a new material occurs, as you learn to reframe your past, master your feelings, create new thought patterns and see that you have a choice where you may have thought none was possible, your life can change as well.
+And, as the creation of a new image and/or idea unfolds, as the exploration of a new material occurs, as you learn to reframe your past, master your feelings, create new thought patterns and see that you have a choice where you may have thought none was possible, your life can change as well.
 To begin this creative and healing process please contact me for an introductory consultation.

 Benefits of working together can be: